 Should I supply images with my press release?

 If you have photographs to use with your press release, then supply them.
-If you read the news during the week, you'll find that many stories appear as just a photograph with caption.
-It's a great way to get your message across, and can be quite striking.
+It's a great way to get your message across and can be quite striking.

 Avoid head-and-shoulders shots - think more creatively.
-Be careful with branding, as shots that have large logos in the background can be a huge turn off.
-Photos that may be reproduced in black and white also need careful thought to get the tones right.
+Be careful with branding, as shots that have large logos in the background look too promotional.

 Always include a caption with photographs.
 If people are included, state "Left to right…" then list the people in the shot and any further detail that's relevant (ie where, when, etc).